Werkov/Werkov.github.io/_drafts/tenerife.md

   * homeless guy in the morning in the camp
   * mountain road to Anaga (Panoramaweg)
   * Chamorga -- a village at the very (East) end of Tenerife
-  * San Adreas -- artifical beach (sand from Sahara), last swimming
+  * San Adreas -- artificial beach (sand from Sahara), last swimming
   * Laguna -- big city, historical center
   * night drive over Teide plateau